apiVersion: config.openshift.io/v1

 allow-from-same-namespace <none> 7s

-Red Hat OpenShift Container Platform version 4.x.
+Red Hat OpenShift Container Platform version 4.9 or later.

-OpenShift Online and OpenShift Dedicated are not supported for Red Hat OpenShift Service Mesh. |
+OpenShift Online is not supported for Red Hat OpenShift Service Mesh.

 This release of Red Hat OpenShift Service Mesh is only available on OpenShift Container Platform x86_64, IBM Z, and IBM Power Systems.